-Azure built-in blueprints help you be compliant in an easier way by providing Microsoft-vetted blueprints that you can easily apply on your subscriptions.
+Azure built-in blueprints help you be compliant in an easier way by providing Microsoft vetted blueprints that you can apply easily on your subscriptions.

 Azure Data Share service has added support for snapshot-based sharing from Azure SQL Database and SQL Data Warehouse.
-It’s now possible to share both structured data (from Azure SQL and SQL DW) and unstructured data (from Azure Data Lake Store and Blob storage) with centralised management and governance.
+It's now possible to share both structured data (from Azure SQL and SQL DW) and unstructured data (from Azure Data Lake Store and Blob storage) with centralized management and governance.

 Target retirement date: January 01, 2023

-A year ago, we announced the general availability of Azure Video Indexer, which is built on the capabilities of Azure Media Analytics, Azure Search and Cognitive Services.
+A year ago we announced the general availability of Azure Video Indexer, which is built on the capabilities of Azure Media Analytics, Azure Search, and Cognitive Services.
 This enables you to extract a rich set of machine learning insights based on multiple channels of your media files, all integrated together in one call and on a shared timeline.

 Azure Application Insights is now generally available in the North Central US region.